cypress-io/cypress-documentation/source/ja/faq/questions/using-cypress-faq.md

 Yes. {% url "You can set this with `blacklistHosts` in `cypress.json`." configuration#Browser %}

-Also, check out our {% url 'Stubbing Google Analytics Recipe' recipes#Stubbing-Spying %}.
+Also, check out our {% url 'Stubbing Google Analytics Recipe' recipes#Stubbing-and-spying %}.

 ## {% fa fa-angle-right %} How can I verify that calls to analytics like Google Analytics are being made correct?

 You can stub their functions and then ensure they're being called.

-Check out our {% url 'Stubbing Google Analytics Recipe' recipes#Stubbing-Spying %}.
+Check out our {% url 'Stubbing Google Analytics Recipe' recipes#Stubbing-and-spying %}.

 ## {% fa fa-angle-right %} I'm trying to test a chat application.
 Can I run more than one browser at a time with Cypress?